angryziber/kotlin-jooby-svelte-template/README.md

 NPM packages (without plugins) |74         |2         |7
 ES6 modules                    |transpiled to es5|native|native & not bundled by default - you run what you write Watch & reload                 |full rebuild|full rebuild|rebuilds & reloads only changed files (es6 modules)

-### Why jest?
-Having said that, the remaining problem is **jest**, which has 528 dependencies and no native es6 module support (all browsers and Node do support them natively nowadays).
-Need to find a good alternative with native es6 support and few dependencies.

 ## Running in Docker